 More importantly, under Marduk’s leadership (or directive), the first human is said to have been created – from the remains of the executed body of the god Quingu.
 The first generation of these humans is tasked with presumably servile burdens that would free up the time of the gods for higher purposes.
 According to revised Babylonian texts, Marduk also created the first city Eridu, which is incidentally one of the earliest known cities of Mesopotamia.

 As prescribed in the Enuma Elish (Tablets of Creation), Marduk was revered as the King of the Gods by the Babylonians.
 Described as draped in his royal robes, the regal Marduk was also considered the god of storms and divine judgment.
 Interestingly enough, in many associated myths, Marduk was venerated as a deity of agriculture and healing, with the former aspect possibly being connected to his origins as the local agricultural god Asarluhi.

 And like we mentioned before, in his Bel (‘Lord’) aspect, Marduk might have been the composite of Enlil and Dumuzid.
 Therefore combining these deities’ qualities, Bel was also worshiped as the god of order and destiny.

-Now beyond the metaphysical concept of a deity, Marduk (like many Mesopotamian patron gods) was perceived as having discernable powers in our real world.
-This element of potential and capacity was directly attributed to the often-mentioned statue of Marduk that was kept in the inner sanctum of the Esagila temple complex.
+Now beyond the metaphysical concept of an ancient god, Marduk (like many Mesopotamian patron gods) was perceived as having discernable powers in our real world.
+This element of potential and capacity was directly attributed to the cult statue of Marduk that was kept in the inner sanctum of the Esagila temple complex.

 However, finally, the Achaemenid emperor Xerxes, in response to a rebellion in Babylon (circa 485 BC), had the Marduk gold statue destroyed to fill up the royal exchequer.